Continuation of 08.Turkey

-2. a hostel, relatively close to the sights, 10€ for a parking place in the courtyard,(Amir Kabir Hostel).
+2. a hostel, relatively close to the attractions, 10€ for a parking place in the courtyard,(Amir Kabir Hostel).

 3. a hotel parking lot directly between the 3 main attractions, all within 10 minutes walking distance and guarded, for 22€.
 (Abbasi Hotel)

 We decided to use the hotel parking lot.
 And that turned out to be absolutely right.
-Because we visit the whole thing once in the evening with lighting and on the following day we enjoy it again in peace.
-Furthermore we had grilled chicken with chips, it was super tasty and we found the stall by simply following the smell in the narrow alleys.
+Because we visit the whole thing once in the evening with lighting and on the following day we enjoy it again in daylight.
+Furthermore we had grilled chicken with chips, it was super tasty and we found the small take away by simply following the smell in the narrow alleys.
 This city fascinates us, you can feel the long history, 1001 nights, everything is clean and very tidy.

 From Khoy to Isfahan we did not see any magnificent mosques, that was also the Kurdish part of Iran.
 And since Isfahan there is a monstrous mosque in every village.